 What is Wellbutrin and it’s benefits, especially in the treatment of bipolar disorder?

-First and foremost, Wellbutrin, (generic name bupropion), is NOT your typical antidepressant!
-It can be considered as a good “helping hands” medication if someone with bipolar disorder is taking a mood stabilizer (i.e. lithium or valproate) and exhibits mainly anti-manic signs.
+This is NOT your typical antidepressant!
+Wellbutrin, (generic name bupropion), can be considered a “helping hands” medication if someone with bipolar disorder is taking a mood stabilizer (i.e. lithium or valproate) and exhibits mainly anti-manic signs.

 Other benefits of Wellbutrin?

 This is more than just a good medication for treating some cases of bipolar depression.
 Clinical studies have shown that as an antidepressant, Wellbutrin can be as effective as Zoloft, Prozac and Paxil.
 It is also more effective than Effexor.

 IN ADDITION, Wellbutrin is effective in helping compulsive gamblers that have other bipolar disorder symptoms.